AngeStan/github-list-commits/README.md

 # github-list-commits
-Tool to retreive a list of commits of a chosen Repo, The current default repo is http://github.com/freeCodeCamp/freeCodeCamp for branch master.
+(Python) Tool to retreive a list of commits of a chosen Repo.
+The current default repo is http://github.com/freeCodeCamp/freeCodeCamp for branch master.

 # Methodology